Shane Byrne (footballer): Brackley Town

 He moved to Brackley Town for the 2016–17 season.
 On 20 May 2018 he won the Fa trophy at Wembley.

 Boston United

 On 20 June 2021, Byrne signed for Boston United Byrne went on to play 52 times that season and was named in the National League North Team of the Season.

 Kidderminster Harriers

 On 4 July 2022, Byrne joined Kidderminster Harriers having defeated his new club the previous season in the play-offs.
 He captained the side to promotion to the National League.

+Brackley Town (return)

+On 20 June 2024, Brackley Town announced Shane Byrne had agreed on a return to the club following the expiry of his contract with Kidderminster.
+After making 315 appearances and scoring 46 goals across his two spells, Brackley announced Byrne would depart the club at the end of his contract.

 International career

 Republic of Ireland U17

 Byrne has represented the Republic of Ireland at U-17 on two occasions.

 Republic of Ireland U19

 On 10 February 2011 he made his debut for the Republic of Ireland national under-19 football team against Croatia.
 Byrne was called up by the U19s to face a double header against Slovenia in October 2011 but withdrew in order to extend his loan at Bury.